ivmai/bdwgc/README.md

-Dynamic libraries are completely supported only under SunOS/Solaris, (and even that support is not functional on the last Sun 3 release), Linux, FreeBSD, NetBSD, IRIX, HP/UX, Win32 (not win32s) and OSF/1 on DEC AXP machines plus perhaps a few others listed near the top of dyn_load.c.
+Dynamic libraries are completely supported only under SunOS/Solaris, (and even that support is not functional on the last Sun 3 release), Linux, FreeBSD, NetBSD, Irix, HP/UX, Win32 (not win32s) and Tru64 UNIX on DEC AXP machines plus perhaps a few others listed near the top of dyn_load.c.
 On other machines we recommend that you do one of the following: